ciencialatitud0/EPIC_1/Programme_en.md

 ## Preliminary activities

-Initial activities done by the students (instructions under construction).
+Initial activities done by the students (instructions in the link below).<br />
 Preparatory session with a tutor (optional attendance).

 # Day 1 (18/10/2021)